 ENJOYMENT - 9

 Initially the star couple, Touya and Yuki, caught my attention and I thought it was going to be their love story.
 And in the course of White Album until it ended, I was reminded that it was never about their love story.
 It was about their relationship.
 It was about everybody’s relationships.
 Never have I seen the social aspect portrayed so well in an anime before.
-I enjoyed how everything played out and how personal it sometimes felt to watch them deal with it.
+I enjoyed how everything played out and how personal it felt to watch them deal with it.

 Infidelity can be seen as a show of weakness; filling the void left by someone who means more to you than everyone you try to replace her with.
 You give in to anyone who shows compassion when all you wish for is the best for others and yourself.
 You keep yourself sane while she’s busy with her priorities, better off not knowing.
 Lying and hiding suddenly seem like the right thing to do.

 And then she starts to wonder why you don’t miss her as much as she does.

 What do you feel?
 Alienated by the very person you felt the most comfortable with.
 You forgot why you loved each other in the first place; to be reminded time and time again by your memories together.